RosettaCommons/demos/Home.md

 Once you have finished writing your demo and have made sure that it runs properly, commit your changes and push them like usual: `git commit && git push`.
 At this point, you can now edit your readme using the online Gollum interface available at the [[internal documentation site]].
-You can also continue to maintain your demo through the git interface if you prefer that.
+However, only your readme can be maintained online.
+You have to use git if you want to make any changes to your demo scripts or input data.

 Demos
 =====